 There have been a number of campaigns against live animal exports for slaughter on welfare grounds; and concern about cases such as that of 40 sheep that were euthanised in 2012 at the Port of Ramsgate following transport problems.
 In the case that followed the High Court ruled that the Port could not ban live animal exports, on the grounds of freedom of movement within the EU and existing UK legislation.

 There has been speculation that once the UK leaves the EU, it could ban live exports.
 In November 2016, the then Minister explained that the Government had not reached a position on the nature of future arrangements concerning live animal exports after Brexit.
 Some, including the RSPCA, have questioned whether it will be legally possible to ban such trade under World Trade Organisation rules.
 The 2017 Conservative Manifesto stated the UK could take early steps to control the export of live farm animals for slaughter once it left the EU.
 Since then, Defra has stated that a ban is one of the options being considered.
 Concerns have been raised on the impact of a ban on the export of live animals from Northern Ireland to the Republic of Ireland.
-There is a Private Members Bill in the current session, aimed at a live export ban with exemption for the Northern Ireland border as soon as the UK leaves the EU.
-The Labour Party has also proposed a ban, with a similar exemption for the Northern Ireland border
+The Labour Party has also proposed a ban, with a similar exemption for the Northern Ireland border.

 Commons Briefing papers CBP-8031